-Brazil announces South American meeting on Amazon, accepts Chile's help
+Brazil announces South American meeting on Amazon, takes Chile's help

 Speaking to journalists after a meeting with Chilean President Sebastian Pinera in Brasilia, Bolsonaro said a meeting with regional neighbors except Venezuela to discuss a common policy in defense of the Amazon will be held on Sept.
 6 in the Colombian city of Leticia.

-Pinera offered his full backing to Bolsonaro, saying the sovereignty of the nations that share the Amazon had to be respected, while Bolsonaro said Brazil’s sovereignty had “no price, not even $20 trillion.”
+Pinera, who has a close relationship with Bolsonaro, is an increasingly important figure in the environmental crisis triggered by the Amazon fires, and visited Brasilia on his return from a G7 summit in France where he attended as the rotating representative for Latin America.

+Chile will also hold the COP25 climate summit in December, having taken it over from the original host - Brazil - after Bolsonaro was elected.

-That was a reference to an offer of $20 million aid announced by French President Emmanuel Macron at a summit of the G7 wealthy nations in Biarritz over the weekend, which Bolsonaro dismissed as an insulting attempt to “buy” Brazil’s sovereignty.
+Bolsonaro waded back into a spat with France, saying Brazil’s sovereignty had “no price, not even $20 trillion,” a reference to an offer of $20 million aid announced by French President Emmanuel Macron at the Group of Seven wealthy nations summit over the weekend.
+Bolsonaro dismissed the offer as an insulting attempt to “buy” Brazil’s sovereignty.

 Macron has accused Bolsonaro, a longtime skeptic of environmental concerns, of lying about climate change.

-Brazil’s Environment Minister Ricardo Salles, who shares Bolsonaro’s skepticism of environmental concerns and has been at the forefront of the Brazilian government’s response to the Amazon crisis, remained in the Armed Forces Hospital in Brasilia on Wednesday.
+Meanwhile, Brazil’s Environment Minister Ricardo Salles, who shares Bolsonaro’s skepticism of environmental concerns and has been at the forefront of the government’s response to the Amazon crisis, remained in the Armed Forces Hospital in Brasilia on Wednesday.

 Salles, 44, was admitted to the hospital’s emergency unit on Tuesday after complaining of not feeling well, the hospital said in a statement.
 Hospital staff opted to carry out “routine examinations,” and he is in stable condition, it said.

-Reporting by Jamie McGeever and Lisandra Paraguassu; Editing by Daniel Flynn and Paul Simao
+Reporting by Jamie McGeever and Lisandra Paraguassu; Additional reporting by Aislinn Laing in Santiago; Editing by Stephen Eisenhammer and Paul Simao